APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/24-07-2024(28).png)

 ## Task 3: Deploy Azure function with embeddings

 1. From the JumpVM, open **File Explorer** by selecting its icon on the Windows Taskbar.

 1. Navigate to `C:\LabFiles\` and double-click on the `deploy.json` file to open it.
-Copy the template to deploy.
+Copy the template in Notepad for future deployment.

 1. Navigate back to the Azure Portal, type **Deploy from a custom template (1)** in the search box and select **Deploy from a custom template (2)** from the results.

     ![](./media/24-07-2024(32).png)

-1. Paste the template you copied in step number 2 and click on **Save** button.
+1. Paste the template you copied in step number 2 and click on the **Save** button.

     ![](./media/24-07-2024(33).png)